MNP-Digital/gulp-registry/README.md

 `port` - default: `9001`

-The port on which to to serve the static HTTP server.
+The port on which to serve the static HTTP server.

 ## Utility functions

-Some useful utility functions are availble on the `utils` property of the registry prototype.
+Some useful utility functions are available on the `utils` property of the registry prototype.

 `collectImports({ target, sourceDir, format, [filterFn] })`